cooncesean/uberchallenge/README.md

 # TODO

+### Refactor
 The app itself is (hopefully) straightforward to use, but it doesn't really do a whole lot.
 Given more time, I would have like to completed the "search history" UI and refactored the [`Movie`](https://github.com/cooncesean/uberchallenge/blob/master/uber/models.py#L3) model to couple the `address` and `geolocation` fields more tightly.

+### Static Files
-Oh, and I would obviously also like to serve my static files from s3; I haven't found a great way to accomplish that yet with Beanstalk + Flask but its on my radar.
+I would also like to serve my static files from s3; I haven't found a great way to accomplish that yet with Beanstalk + Flask but its on my radar.

+### Periodic Tasks To Fetch API Listings
+The movie data from the API is loaded via the [`uber.utils.generate_dev_data()`](https://github.com/cooncesean/uberchallenge/blob/master/uber/utils.py#L7) function.
+This logic should be either run as a cron job or a periodic task to fetch fresh data.

 # My Overall Experience